 Moreover, stress is associated with the loss of energy.
 On the other hand, burn out is related to the loss of motivation and hope.
 If someone is experiencing the consuming feeling of having no purpose or nothing to look forward to, that is a saddening case of burnout.

 Additionally, in the long run, stress can lead to anxiety disorders while burn out matures to more serious stages of detachment and even severe depression.

 At the absolute worst end of the spectrum, being stressed on a regular basis might kill you prematurely while being burnt out for a long time might make life feel not worth living.
 Stress is more on the physical side of things while burnout is more on the emotional side of things.

 A noteworthy way of differentiating stress and burnout is knowing that stress is short-term, it can be alleviated by a trip to the spa or a weekend karaoke session with your friends.
 In contrast to this, burn out takes place in a longer time frame—deafening karaoke just won’t do the trick.

 The Roots of Burn Out

 Despite being commonplace in the work setting, burnout can also affect students, athletes, entrepreneurs, and, though less likely, even kids.
-In other words, nobody is safe from burning out, everyone should watch out for it.
+In other words, nobody is safe from burning out, and everyone should watch out for it.

 More often than not, burnout occurs when someone is not in full control of their work.
-A burnout might happen to an athlete under chronic training stress for years, an employee working a monotonous job for ages, or an entrepreneur who has been turned down a thousand times.
+A burnout might happen to an athlete under chronic training stress for years, an employee working a monotonous job for ages or an entrepreneur who has been turned down a thousand times.

 Overwhelming and non-ending responsibilities can also be the cause of burn out.
 This is where parents and non-professional caregivers are at great risk of burnout.
 The idea that no matter what you do, responsibilities just won’t lighten up is a mental prison that will surely burn you out.